 Why it Stands Out to Us

-Trane does a great job at manufacturing energy-efficient units.
+Trane does a great job manufacturing energy-efficient units.
 This one, for example, is able to save up to 56% energy.
 This is a lot considering it cuts down energy usage by more than half.
-Since less power is used, ultimately, it leads to fewer carbon emissions.
+Since less power is used, it leads to fewer carbon emissions.
 Moreover, the unit filters the outdoor air before circulating it in the area.
 It gets rid of any pollutants such as dust and pollen and provides an environment that is safe and healthy.
 It is basically like killing two birds with one stone.
 In addition to that, Trane has made sure that the unit lasts a long time.
 It is made with sturdy materials and is protected from corrosion, rust, and bad weather.

 The XR17 has up to an 18 SEER rating.
 But with a two-stage compressor, it does run somewhat loudly, at around 74 dB.
 That’s around the level of a hairdryer, although it’s diminished somewhat since it’s outdoors.
-But it might not be a unit to have right by your bedroom window.
+It might not be a unit to have right by your bedroom window.
 However, this unit will still provide decent savings and is more affordable than the ones above.

 Some other popular models include:

 - XR16: 17 SEER Rating - 71dB - One Stage Compressor

 - XR16 Low Profile: 17 SEER - 70dB - One Stage Compressor – designed for limited space